General Carpenter (Apprenticeship)

 |Course Code||Course Title and Description|

-Description: This course will provide the student with an understanding of materials, tools and all safety-related methods used to carry out procedures in basic carpentry.
+Description: Students will develop knowledge of materials, tools and all safety-related methods used to carry out procedures in basic carpentry.

-Description: In this module, the apprentice obtains an understanding of the Ontario Building Code and the basics of blueprint reading and drafting.
+Description: In this course, the apprentice obtains an understanding of the Ontario Building Code and the basics of blueprint reading and drafting.

 Description: This module will provide the apprentice with an understanding of basic mathematics involving trade related problems in both metric and imperial formats.
 The apprentice will learn to apply basic principles of geometry to construction layout problems.